In this section of the Library's Moodle space you will find resources and activities to help you develop your information searching skills.

 Unprecedented diversity with access to hard-to-find texts from black and world writers supports diversity in scholarship and perspectives.
 Unparalleled selection of content including 1,200 full-text journals, 500,000 primary works, 20,000 historic literary criticism sources, 1,300 videos, and 20,000 ebooks enables breadth and depth of study.

 Oxford Handbooks in Literature bring together the world's leading scholars to discuss research and the latest thinking in a range of major topics in Literature.
-How to use Oxford Handbooks Online

 OSEO currently includes writers active between 1485 and 1901, plus Classical Latin authors — from Jane Austen, Jeremy Bentham, Catullus, Dickens, Donne, and Dryden through to Virgil and Wordsworth

-The collected Works of the Caroline dramatist, Richard Brome.
+Richard Brome Online is an online edition of the Collected Works of the Caroline dramatist, Richard Brome.
 The edition not only makes the texts accessible to scholars and theatre practitioners, but also begins to explore their theatricality visually, serving as inspiration to encourage more frequent staging of Brome's works.

 Contains the manuscript collections of the Wordsworth Trust, including access to the working notebooks, verse manuscripts and correspondence of William Wordsworth and his fellow writers, including Dorothy Wordsworth, Samuel Taylor Coleridge, Thomas De Quincey and Robert Southey.
-How to use Romanticism: Life, literature and landscape: A short video tutorial

 Showcases rare and unique prompt books from the world-famous Folger Shakespeare Library.
 These prompt books tell the story of Shakespeare’s plays as they were performed in theatres throughout Great Britain, the United States and internationally, between the seventeenth and twentieth centuries.
-Webinar on using Shakespeare in Performances

 More than 460 periodical runs published between the 1860s and the 1930s, covering a range of subjects; from magisterial quarterlies and scholarly and professional organs through to coterie art periodicals, penny weeklies and illustrated family magazines.
 Notable authors include Walter Bagehot, Aubrey Beardsley, Daniel Defoe, Charles Dickens, George Eliot, Henry Fielding, Ford Madox Ford, W. M. Rossetti, and Tobias Smollett.
-Also, original periodical versions of many literary works are included, for example as well as De Quincey's Confessions of an English Opium-Eater, Gaskell's North and South and Conan Doyle's The Hound of the Baskervilles. searching help
+Also, original periodical versions of many literary works are included, for example as well as De Quincey's Confessions of an English Opium-Eater, Gaskell's North and South and Conan Doyle's The Hound of the Baskervilles.

 Gale Literature is an integrated research platform bringing together multiple literary resources from Gale:

 A multi-disciplinary databases with access to more than 12 million academic journal articles, books, and primary sources in 75 disciplines, as well as over 3 million images.
-Quick tips on searching JSTOR

 Unprecedented diversity with access to hard-to-find texts from black and world writers supports diversity in scholarship and perspectives.
 Unparalleled selection of content including 1,200 full-text journals, 500,000 primary works, 20,000 historic literary criticism sources, 1,300 videos, and 20,000 ebooks enables breadth and depth of study.